Aunty Maggie struggles to feed her three boys. One day, short of cash, she swaps a box of tobacco for a rooster and some chooks.

 The film was bought by Qantas for in-flight screenings on national and international flights.

-Find a copy of "Aunty Maggie & The Womba Wakgun"
+Find "Aunty Maggie & The Womba Wakgun" on DVD, BluRay or on streaming services

 Other films by Leah Purcell